-- Farm and residential tanks of 1,100 gallons or less capacity holding motor fuel used for noncommercial purposes; - Tanks storing heating oil used on the premises where it is stored; - Tanks on or above the floor of underground areas, such as basements or tunnels; - Flow-through process tanks; - Emergency spill and overfill tanks that are emptied (emptied within 24 hours of capturing the product)
+- Farm and residential tanks of 1,100 gallons or less capacity holding motor fuel used for noncommercial purposes; - Tanks storing heating oil used on the premises where it is stored; - Tanks on or above the floor of underground areas, such as basements or tunnels that are not connected to another UST; - Flow-through process tanks; - Emergency spill and overfill tanks that are emptied (emptied within 24 hours of capturing the product)

-TA NK INF ORM ATION FOR YOUR FACIL .ITY
+TANK INFORMATION FOR YOUR FACILITY

-Tank # Tank # Tank # Tank # Tank #
+Tan k # Tar nk# Tank # Tank # Tank #

 Tank Capacity (gallons)

 Substance Stored (if hazardous include CERCLA name and/or CAS number)

-Material of Construction (check all that apply) Tank Piping
+Material of Construction (check all that apply) Tank Piping Tank Piping Tank Piping Tank Piping Tank Piping

 - Fiberglass Reinforced Plastic

 - Coated & Cathodically Protected/STI-P3®

 - Double-Walled

 - Impressed Current System Steel

 - Composite (Steel Clad w/Fiberglass)/ACT100®

 - Lined Interior

 - Polyethylene Tank Jacket

 - Concrete

 - Excavation Liner

 - Asphalt Coated, or Bare Steel

 - Secondary Containment

 - Polyflexible Piping

 - Galvanized Steel

-- Other (specify)
+Other (specify)

 Has tank or piping been repaired?

 Piping Type:

 - Safe Suction (No check valve at tank)

 - U.S. Suction (Check valve at tank)

 - Pressure-

 - Gravity Fed-

-UST BASIC COMPLIANCE REQUIREMENTS Circle Ye Circle Yes or No Yes No 1.
-Is/are s/are the tank(s) registered?
+UST BASIC COMPLIANCE REQUIREMENTS Circle Y Circle Yes or No Yes No 1.
+Has/have the tank(s) been registered by the tank owner?
 Yes No 2.
-Is the f the facility in compliance with the 1998 UST upgrade requirements?
-2a.
-Yes No Do you have spill protection (spill containment provisions at the fill pipe)?
-2b.
-Yes No Do you have overfill protection?
-2c.
-Yes Yes No Do you have corrosion protection for the tank(s), and piping?
+Are you storing fuels that contain greater than 10% ethanol or 20% biodiesel?
+If so, complete the UST Compatibility Form located on DEQ's website.
 Yes No 3.
-Does t he facili ty have release "Leak" protection for tanks and pipes?
+Has all of the fo ollowing equipment been tested in the past three years?
 3a.
-Yes No Do you have the Monthly Monitoring/inspection Records available?
-Yes No 4.
-Does the facility meet the financial responsibility requirements?
+Yes No Spill buckets 3b.
+Yes No Overfill prevention devices (for example, shutoff valves, alarms, or ball float valves) 3c.
+Yes No Containment sumps used for interstitial monitoring 3d.
+Yes No Cathodic Protection System (if applicable) Yes No 4.
+Does the facility have release detection for tanks and pipes?
+4a.
+Yes No Do you have the monthly monitoring/inspection records available?
+4b.
+Yes es No Do you have line tightness test results? (if applicable) 4c.
+Yes No Do you have automatic line leak detector test results? (if applicable) 4d.
+Yes No Has the leak detection equipment been tested in the past year?
 Yes No 5.
-Are there any tanks not in use/closed?
+Have w /alkthrou igh inspections been conducted every 30 days and once a year?
+Yes No 5.
+Does th Does the facility meet the financial responsibility requirements?
 Yes No 6.
-If there are tanks no longer in use, have they been properly closed (physical closure, permits, etc.)?
+Are the Are there any tanks not in use/closed?
 Yes No 7.
-Are the Are the UST operators trained?
-(Class A, B and C) Yes No No 8.
-Were any UST's installed or repaired after 9/15/2010?
-If so they must have secondary containment.
+If there If there are tanks no longer in use, have they been properly closed (physical closure, permits, etc.)?
+Yes No 8. • perators trained?
+(Class A, B and C) Yes No 9. • s or piping installed or repaired after 9/15/2010?
+If so they must have secondary containment and use interstitial eak detection.